zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 After setting up your local collection, the next step is to add a package source.
-This involves creating a directory for the package and writing a Pkgfile with build instructions and metadata.
+This involves creating a directory for the package and writing a `Pkgfile` with build instructions and metadata.

 ##### 7.4.2.1.
 Creating the Package Directory

 Create a subdirectory for the new package in your local collection.
-Ensure the directory name matches the package name in the Pkgfile:
+Ensure the directory name matches the package name in the `Pkgfile`:

     # mkdir /usr/src/mynewcollection/hello
     # cd /usr/src/mynewcollection/hello

 **Important:**
 Naming consistency is critical.
-A mismatch between the directory name and name in the Pkgfile cause build error.
+A mismatch between the directory name and name in the `Pkgfile` cause build error.

 ##### 7.4.2.2.
 Writing the Pkgfile

-The Pkgfile serves two purposes:
+The `Pkgfile` serves two purposes:

-1. Provides build instructions for pkgmk(8).
+1. Provides build instructions for `pkgmk(8)`.
-2. Supplies metadata for pkgman(1) to enable dependency resolution, search, and queries.
+2. Supplies metadata for `pkgman(1)` to enable dependency resolution, search, and queries.

-Example Pkgfile:
+Example `Pkgfile`:

     # Description: Example package based on GNU hello
     # URL:         https://www.gnu.org/software/hello/